Skip to main content

 Data sets

-You can not delete data sets in CDF, but you can use the Cognite Toolkit to create new data sets or update existing ones.
+Resource directory: data_sets/ API documentation: Data sets You can not delete data sets in CDF, but you can use the Cognite Toolkit to create new data sets or update existing ones.
 You can create multiple data sets in the same YAML file.
+The filename must end with DataSet, for example, my_data_set.DataSet.yaml.

 The data sets API uses an internal ID for the data set, while the YAML configuration files reference the external ID; dataSetExternalId.
-The Cognite Toolkit resolves the external ID to the internal ID before sending the request to the CDF API.
+The Cognite Toolkit resolves the external ID to the internal ID before sending the request to the Cognite API.
 For an example, see files.

 - externalId: ds_asset_hamburg